remp2020/remp2020.github.io/index.md

 - Apple sign-in support.
 - Additional scenario criteria, this time mainly for ProductsModule.

-There's more, head to the [changelog](Changelog/0.33.md) to see the full list of changes and upgrade information.
+There's more, including couple of breaking changes, so head to the [changelog](changelog/0.33.md) to see the full list of changes and upgrade information.